 Chania – Attractions and things to do

 Explore and admire the Old Town, the Old Venetian harbor, the docks, the Egyptian Lighthouse and much more.
 Fall in love with the city’s colors and beautiful details.
 Make your way to the foot of the lighthouse at the tip of the breakwater and enjoy the beautiful view over the city and the mountains in the distance.
-Explore the city conveniently on foot at any time of the day.

 The city’s scenery is dominated by lighthouse that was first built by the Venetians in the 16th century and later renovated by the Egyptians.
 The construction is known as the Venetian Lighthouse, and it is the oldest lighthouse in coastal areas of the Mediterranean.